woohoolabs/yin-middleware/README.md

 top-level member
 - `negotiate`: If true, the middleware performs content-negotiation as specified by the JSON:API spec.
 In this case, the "Content-Type" and the "Accept" header is checked.
-- `checkQueryParams`: If true, query parameters are validated against the JSON:API specification
+- `validateQueryParams`: If true, query parameters are validated against the JSON:API specification
-- `lintBody`: If true, the request body gets linted
+- `validateJsonBody`: If true, the request body gets validated against the JSON schema

 ### JsonApiResponseValidatorMiddleware